Where to find it?

 DHA is essential for the development of the fetus, including its brain, nervous system and retina.
 Taking DHA is recommended throughout pregnancy and especially during the 3rd trimester and the first 3 months of breastfeeding.
 It contributes to a serene pregnancy and breastfeeding, limits premature births and reduces the period of baby blues.
 It is recommended for pregnant and lactating women to consume 200 mg of DHA in addition to the recommended 250 mg of EPA + DHA.
 If this consumption respects the recommended doses it will improve:

-- Eye development of the fetus & breastfed child
+- Eye development of the foetus & breastfed child

-- Brain development of the fetus & breastfed child
+- Brain development of the foetus & breastfed child

 - Children’s motor skills

 - Cognitive development

 - Eye-hand coordination

 - Social development